candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 still one broken by the time of this writing) and the only way to proceed was to experiment a lot and dig into open-soruce implementations of a couple of other application indicators.
 So, I've decided to release this guide, hopefully comprehensive enough and useful.
 Here I show, step-by-step, how the AppIndicator could be implemented in Python.
 I try to keep it short and concrete, yet understandible.
-Where a more detailed explanation is needed I will move it to a dedicated section in the end of the post.

-## Minimal set-up - basic indicator with a sample icon
+## Minimal set-up - the very basic indicator

 The very basic AppIndicator in Python would be like this: